-You may also look forward to wacky canoe races, triathlons, bicycle tours, scavenger hunts, evening presentations and more.
+You may also look forward to wacky canoe races, kayak tours and lessons, scavenger hunts, evening presentations and more.
 (Events are subject to change depending on weather and the availability of instructors and staff from week to week.)

-Sign-ups are posted in the Playhouse (Map #48) on Sundays at 3 p.m. for all starred (\) activities on the "Sneak-A-Peek at the Week" sheet (except Round Robin).
-If you miss Sunday sign-ups check with the rec staff.
+Sign-ups are posted in the Playhouse (Map #48) on Sundays at 3 p.m. for all starred () activities on the "Sneak-A-Peek at the Week" sheet.
+If you miss Sunday sign-ups check with the Rec Staff or the Rockywold Office for availability.

-oto by Mira Met
+by Mira Mette

-The recreation staff are present at all meals to answer any questions you may have about the recreation program.
+The Recreation Staff are present at all meals to answer any questions you may have about the recreation program.
+Find their table under the mobile!
 They are looking forward to the planned activities and are always open to suggestions you may have for other events.

-TENNIS SIGN-UP PROCEDURE
+PICKLEBALL & TENNIS COURT SIGN-UP PROCEDURE

-- 1. Tennis court sign-up sheets for the following day are posted at the Playhouse before 8:00 a.m. - 2.
+- 1. Court sign-up sheets for the following day are posted at the Playhouse before 8:00 a.m. - 2.
 Guests may sign-up for only one court at one time slot.
 Guests may not sign-up for another individual or family member unless the signer will be playing at that time. - 3.
 All players must be listed. - 4.
-Guests may sign-up for only one court before both dining room breakfast bells have stopped ringing (about 8 a.m.).
+Guests may sign-up for only one court before both dining hall breakfast bells have stopped ringing (about 8 a.m.).
 At that time they may line up in order again and sign for a second court.
 No one may sign-up for a third court.

-Note: Depending on the number of persons present to sign-up before 8:00 a.m. it may be necessary to permit a person to sign-up for only one court for the following day and wait to sign for a second court on the actual day of play.
+Note: Depending on the number of persons present to sign-up before 8:00 a.m., it may be necessary to permit a person to sign-up for only one court for the following day and wait to sign for a second court on the actual day of play.
 Other special restrictions, including a lottery, may be used.

-- 5. The one and a half hour slots are reserved for doubles play only. - 6.
+- 5. The one-and-a-half hour slots are reserved for doubles play only. - 6.
 If a court is not in use 10 minutes after the hour (or half hour for doubles courts) it is available on a first-come first-serve basis. - 7.
-Proper tennis shoes are the only footwear permitted on the courts. - 8.
-Do not play when nets are down.
+Proper tennis shoes are the only footwear permitted on the clay courts.

+8. Do not play when nets are down.